7 Great Holiday Gifts for Children With Cerebral Palsy

 3. Fat Brain Toys Dimpl™ Duo

 From Fat Brain Toys, the Dimpl Duo is one of several different Dimpl toys that contain squishy, silicone-based buttons for children to feel as well as pop in and out.
-A tactile toy at its core, Dimpl Duo can help strengthen motor-function skills, promote language skills (as children learn to identify different shapes), and serve as a calming, anxiety-reducer or form of stress relief.

-Also in the Dimpl series are:
+Also in the Dimpl series are Dimpl Duo Stack Bundle and Dimpl Pops.

 Recommended Age(s): 1+